-Handy Bash oneliner commands for tsv file editing

 --install python package

-- -pip install packagename
+- -pip install packagename-Download file if necessary

 - -data=file.txt